LaDoodleInTheHat/Password-Cracker/README.md

 - Requires a supported NVIDIA GPU and CuPy. 🖥️
 - Progress and results are displayed and logged. 📈

+>[!WARNING]
+>The GPU optimised version has not been finalised yet and could be buggy or unfunctional

 ### 3. Password Generator

 In the folder there is a file called ```password_generator.py``` and this is credited to @Takadoo75